 - Some users have expressed long-term durability concerns

-This Turkish Handmade Copper Grinder Mill is probably the nicest looking of all the grinders we’ve reviewed, and it gets the job done, too.
+The Crystalia Turkish Style Grinder is probably the nicest looking of all the grinders we’ve reviewed, and it gets the job done, too.
 It’s got a surprisingly large chamber capable of grinding relatively large batches of coffee beans, and it’s able to create a fine, powdery Turkish coffee grind.

 It also grinds among the fastest of all the grinders, making this a good pick if you’re looking to get to your coffee as quickly as possible.